rust-ndarray/ndarray/README-quick-start.md

 See [.broadcast()](https://docs.rs/ndarray/latest/ndarray/struct.ArrayBase.html#method.broadcast) for a more detailed description.

-And there is a short example of it:
+And here is a short example of it:
 ```rust
 use ndarray::prelude::*;